SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 ### Do not Use Link Headers with JSON Entities

 For flexibility and precision, we prefer links to be directly embedded in the JSON payload instead of being attached using the uncommon link header syntax.
-As a result, the use of the {RFC-8288}\#section-3\[`Link` Header defined by RFC 8288\] in conjunction with JSON media types is forbidden.
+As a result, the use of the [`Link` Header defined by RFC 8288](https://tools.ietf.org/html/rfc8288#section-3) in conjunction with JSON media types is forbidden.

 ## JSON Best Practices

 This is a set of best practices for using JSON as a HTTP body format.
-JSON here refers to {RFC-7159}\[RFC 7159\] (which updates {RFC-4627}\[RFC 4627\]), the "application/json" media type and custom JSON media types defined for APIs.
+JSON here refers to [RFC 7159](https://tools.ietf.org/html/rfc7159) (which updates [RFC 4627](https://tools.ietf.org/html/rfc4627)), the "application/json" media type and custom JSON media types defined for APIs.
 This section only cover some specific cases of JSON design decisions.
 The first some of the following guidelines are about property names, the later ones about values.

 ### Property names must be ASCII snake\_case (and never camelCase): `^[a-z_][a-z_0-9]*$`